 We are also proud to be a member of the Homegrown By Heroes program.
 Zack is a former military veteran and when you purchase products from our farm you are keeping your money in our community and supporting veterans like him.

-We love being part of the local food system in Conway and getting the chance to meet and interact with our customers at our events and at the farmers' market.
-Getting to know where your food comes from means getting to know your local farmer and ask them about what kinds of growing practices they use.
-Next time you see us at market don't hesitate to ask us questions about our farm or our produce!
+We love being part of the local food system in Conway and getting the chance to meet and interact with our customers at our events.
+Getting to know where your food comes from means getting to know your local farmers!

 Meet The BUF Crew

 Kim has a Biology degree from ATU.
 She worked as a microbiologist at the ADH Public Health Laboratory before taking some time off to pursue an interest in organic farming.
 After completing an apprenticeship at Little Rock Urban Farming and spending a year as the Arkansas GardenCorps service member for the Faulkner County Urban Farm Project, she is excited to grow her own farm in Conway.
 Kim is passionate about creating a productive farm that also serves as an educational community space for the neighborhood.

 Zack McCannon- Farmer/Filmmaker

 Zack works at the Arkansas Educational Television Network on the University of Central Arkansas Campus where he produces documentaries and educational content for Arkansas teachers.
 Some of his previous films cover the history of music in Arkansas and the importance of seed saving and seed swaps in the Ozarks.
 He is currently working on a project that addresses childhood hunger and food insecurity in Arkansas.

 Winfield Fox McCannon- Farmer in Training